mqless/mqless.github.io/_docs/install-locally.md

 ## Install Dynamodb

-We are going to use amazon docker for local dynamodb and configure it to use the network we just created.
+We are going to use amazon docker image for local dynamodb and configure it to use the network we just created.

 ```bash
 docker run -d -p 8000:8000 --restart always --network mqless-local --name dynamodb amazon/dynamodb-local